 - 1. Enhanced students confidence to achieve goals. - 2.
-Minimised student dropout rate.

-3. Improvement in students attendance records.

-4. Enables individual recognition and encouragement.

-5. Provides support to the students whenever they are in need.

-6. The advisor lays foundation for the students to reach greater heights in their life.
+Minimised student dropout rate. - 3.
+Improvement in students attendance records. - 4.
+Enables individual recognition and encouragement. - 5.
+Provides support to the students whenever they are in need. - 6.
+The advisor lays foundation for the students to reach greater heights in their life.

-Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 200 28 1:7
+Number of students enrolled in the institution Number of fulltime teachers Mentor : Mentee Ratio 192 28 1:7

-2.4 - Teacher Profi le and Quality 2.4.1 - Number of fu ll time teachers ap ppointed during the e year No. of sanctioned positions No. of filled positions Vacant positions Positions filled duringthe current year No. of faculty with Ph.D 28 28 0 2.4.2- Honours and 1 fellowships at State, during the year) Year of Award Name of full time teachers receiving awards from state level, national level, international level Designation Name of the award fellowship, receive from Government recognizedbodies wship, received Government or No Data Entered/Not Applicable !!!
+2.4 - Teacher Profile and Quality 2.4.1 - Number of full time teachers appointed during the year No. of sanctioned positions No. of filled positions Vacant positions Positions filled during the current year No. of faculty with Ph.D

+2.4.2- Honours and recognition received by teachers (received awards, recognition, fellowships at State, National, International level from Government, recognised bodies during the year)

+Year of Award Name of full time teachers receiving awards from state level, national level, international level Designation Name of the award, fellowship, received from Government or recognized bodies No Data Entered/Not Applicable !!!